sgrieve/sinuosity/README.md

 It works by creating two shapely `LineString`s and then using their length attribute to calculate sinuosity.

-If you are using a geograpic coordinate system, you will need to calculate great circle distances.
+If you are using a geographic coordinate system, you will need to calculate great circle distances.
 To do this I usually use `pyproj`'s `geod.inv` method.

 ### Usage